 As in the days of the Apostle to the Hebrews, many Christians today are still in diapers sucking on a bottle.
 They are self-centered and they are foolish and gullible to deception.
 They are in an incredibly dangerous position.

 If the Christian is going to be able to stand against deception, he or she must grow up.
 Most readers here understand, at least in part, how deceptive and cunning and even charming abusers can be.
-We have discussed the “fog” of abuse in other articles and many of you have told your stories of many years in confusion of mind.
+We have discussed the “fog” of abuse in other posts and many of you have told your stories of many years in confusion of mind.
 Other readers are still in the process of coming out of that fog.
 And as we see the deception for what it is, we simultaneously are growing in the truth of Christ.
 We see the lies for what they are, but only because we are seeing the truth of God’s Word as never before and “connecting the dots” by correcting one lie after another with the Word of God.
 We are learning to use the armor of Christ: the shield of faith, the breastplate of righteousness, the sword of the Spirit and so on.
-Flaming missiles are shot at us, but we are intercepting more and more of them before they can do their damage.
-We are taking every thought captive, increasingly, to Christ —
+Flaming missiles are shot at us, but we are intercepting more and more of them before they can do their damage. e are taking every thought captive, increasingly, to Christ —

 Now, all of this growing up takes the Spirit of God working in us to apply the Word of God and transform our minds.
-BUT, it also requires effort on our part.
+But, it also requires effort on our part.
 Lots of effort.
 It requires diligent prayer, diligent study of Scripture, and diligent use of other means of grace such as fellowship with other believers, including pastors and teachers given by God to equip us:

-Ephesians 4:11-16 And he gave the apostles, the prophets, the evangelists, the shepherds and teachers, (12) to equip the saints for the work of ministry, for building up the body of Christ, (13) until we all attain to the unity of the faith and of the knowledge of the Son of God, to mature manhood, to the measure of the stature of the fullness of Christ, (14) so that we may no longer be children, tossed to and fro by the waves and carried about by every wind of doctrine, by human cunning, by craftiness in deceitful schemes.
+(Ephesians 4:11-16 ESV) (11) And he gave the apostles, the prophets, the evangelists, the shepherds and teachers, (12) to equip the saints for the work of ministry, for building up the body of Christ, (13) until we all attain to the unity of the faith and of the knowledge of the Son of God, to mature manhood, to the measure of the stature of the fullness of Christ, (14) so that we may no longer be children, tossed to and fro by the waves and carried about by every wind of doctrine, by human cunning, by craftiness in deceitful schemes.
 (15) Rather, speaking the truth in love, we are to grow up in every way into him who is the head, into Christ, (16) from whom the whole body, joined and held together by every joint with which it is equipped, when each part is working properly, makes the body grow so that it builds itself up in love.

 Many of you faithfully gave yourselves to the fellowship of believers in your churches, and sat under the teaching ministry of pastors.
 And then you were shamefully treated and in some cases put out of your churches through the deceptions of your abuser and the ignorance of the church.
 But you must not permit that experience to stop your use of every means of grace you can to facilitate your continued growth into maturity in Christ.
 We are surrounded with massive amounts of wonderful resources.
 In addition to the Scriptures, which must remain our primary object of study, we have classic Christian books that faithfully represent God’s Word.
 Take the works of J.C.
 Ryle for example, which can be obtained very cheaply.
 Practical Religion and Holiness, and Light From Old Times and Old Paths are just a few that in themselves will go very far in taking a Christian to maturity even during the time when a sound church is not available.